DaveBackus/Data_Bootcamp_Book/py-fun2.md

 ```
 The answer is 100, which we might know because the coupon and yield are the same once we convert the latter to a percentage.
 Python gives us `99.99999999999997`, which is close enough.

 **Digression.**  When we wrote this code, we used the variable name `yield` instead of `ytm`.
-Spyder marked this as a "invalid syntax" with a warning sign to the left of the text.
+Spyder marked this as "invalid syntax" with a warning sign to the left of the text.
 Evidently the name `yield` is reserved for something else.
 As general rule, it's a good idea to pay attention to the hints Spyder gives us.

 **Exercise.** In Portugal and Greece, policymakers have suggested reducing the debt by cutting the coupon payments and extending the maturity.
 How much do we reduce the value of the debt if we reduce the coupons to 2 and increase the maturity to 20?